Data-to-Insight-Center/cyberinfrastructure-knowledge-network/README.md

 The primary objective of CKN is to provide a robust framework for optimising AI‑application deployment and resource allocation at the edge.
 Leveraging real‑time event streaming and knowledge graphs, CKN efficiently handles AI workloads, adapts to changing requirements, and supports scalable edge–cloud collaboration.

-Refer to the CKN paper for more information: [https://ieeexplore.ieee.org/document/10254827](https://ieeexplore.ieee.org/document/10254827).
+Refer to this paper for more information: [https://ieeexplore.ieee.org/document/10254827](https://ieeexplore.ieee.org/document/10254827).

 ![CKN Design](docs/ckn-design.png)